-5% (vol/vol) HCl was placed in the cap of a 0.2-mL Eppendorf tube, leaving a convex meniscus protruding above the lip.
-An initial etch was performed by lowering the tooth onto the HCl and maintaining contact for 2 min.
+Whitwell, Seaham and St Guthlac's samples were prepared and analysed as previously described (9).
+All reagents used were of analytical grade and solvents used for nanoLC-MS/MS were MS grade.
+The Fewston samples were prepared using a modified streamlined version of the protocol as follows.
+The tooth surface was abraded using a dental burr to remove obvious surface contaminants.
+The enamel was washed with 3% H2O2 for 30 sec, and rinsed with ultrapure water (Elga Purelab Ultra, 18.2 MΩ-cm).
+In the cap of a 0.2 mL Eppendorf tube ca. 60 μL of 5% (v/v) HCl was placed leaving a convex meniscus protruding above the lip.
+An initial etch was performed by lowering the tooth onto the HCl and retaining contact for two minutes.
 This first etch was discarded.
-A second 2-min etch was then performed and retained as the etch solution.
-In an adjustable 0.5- to 10- $\mu$ L pipette set to 10 $\mu$ L, a C18 resin -loaded ZipTip (ZTC185096; EMD Millipore) was conditioned three times with 100% acetonitrile, then three times with 0.1% (vol/vol) formic acid, with each draw discarded.
-The etch solution was bound to the ZipTip by pipetting the solution up and down 10 times, with the last draw discarded.
-The ZipTip was washed six times with 0.1% (vol/vol) formic acid, with each was discarded.
-The adjustable pipette was set to 4 $\mu$ L, and the resin-bound peptides were eluted into a 4- $\mu$ L 60% acetonitrile/0.1% formic acid elution buffer and lyophilized.
+A second two-minute etch was then performed and retained as the etch solution.
+In an adjustable 0.5-10 μL pipette set to 10 μL a C18 resin loaded ZipTip (EMD Millipore, Billerica, MA, USA, ZTC18S096) was conditioned three times with 100% acetonitrile, then three times with 0.1% (v/v) formic acid discarding each draw.
+The etch solution was bound to the ZipTip by pipetting the solution up and down ten times, discarding the last draw.
+The ZipTip was washed six times with 0.1% (v/v) formic acid, discarding each wash.
+The adjustable pipette was set to 4 μL and the resin-bound peptides were eluted into a 4 μL 60%